 Uploading my existing policy was simple, since I keep a digital copy as a back-up in case of disaster.
 (You do that too, right?)
 If you don’t have a digital copy of your policy, however, you can simply give Gabi the username and password to your insurer’s site, and Gabi will get what it needs.

 I’m currently insuring two cars with USAA at a combined cost of about $2,400.
-Gabi said Progressive could give me the same coverage for 22 percent less, saving me $546.
-All I have to do is give Gabi the go-ahead and my driver’s license number.
-Then, Gabi will confirm the rate and even do the switching for me.
+Gabi said Progressive could give me the same coverage for 22% less, saving me $546.
+All I had to do is give Gabi the go-ahead and my driver’s license number.
+Then, Gabi would confirm the rate and even do the switching for me.